irskep/irskep.github.com/content/pages/game-reviews.md

 Controller setup is bad and not configurable.
 (I hate D-pads.)
 Keyboard control is awkward.
 As a fan of Super Hexagon, I can see myself getting into this a lot for a week or two, but without good controls I can't.

+### The Bridge

+The art style is interesting, but it's slow and lacks variety in gameplay or graphics.

 ### Broken Sword 1: Shadow of the Templars